bchampp/portfolio/content/projects/auxme.md

 ---

 AuxMe is an **all-inclusive** app to control music and lights.
 The basic concept is a shared music queue, where users can add, upvote and downvote songs.
 Each room has **Admins** which give access to protected endpoints, like pause, skip...etc.
 Basically anything that will directly influence the music playing.

-## Inspiration
-AuxMe was inspired from a project I saw on YouTube when I was in first year.
-The base ideas simple: mapping an Audio Signal to an LED strip to give *sick* lighting effects.

 ## API
 We started by building a REST API.
 Since we want to deploy AuxMe as both a webapp and a mobile app, we wanted our backend to be reusable to the point where both clients could make requests to the same endpoints.